List of Power Rangers Jungle Fury characters: Jarrod

-When the Shark Spirit Ranger was destroyed by the modified Claw Cannon, Jarrod was told that Master Finn was absorbed into the Crystal Eye.
-Jarrod then had Scorch give orders to Unidoom to get rid of that Crystal Eye.
-When RJ and Master Finn infiltrated the temple, Jarrod fought RJ after Master Phant's attempt to get Jarrod to break free from Dai Shi.
-After Unidoom's destruction and the Spirit Rangers' defection, Jarrod uses Whiger in the Phantom Beast Generals' next test of loyalty by having him take Casey's tiger spirit.
-Once Whiger passed, Jarrod undergoes the change into the Phantom Beast King, endowed with the spirit of the Griffin.
-However, Scorch became aware of Jarrod's influence over Dai Shi when he strips Whiger of his rank and Rinzin Power.

-After Grinder's defeat, Scorch's fears are realized as his questioning of Dai Shi recent decisions led to Jarrod attempting to regain control of his body, no longer wanting to be used by Dai Shi.
-While he regained control of his body, Jarrod managed to save Camille from the last three Phantom Beast Warriors, killing Sonimax and Osiris in the process, explaining to her Dai Shi's true feelings towards her before being controlled again.
-Eventually Casey battles Jarrod again and manages to reach him; as a result Dai Shi is forced out of his body.
-He helped Casey fight Scorch and defeat him, but afterward he lost his confidence.
+After Grinder's defeat, Scorch's fears are realized as his questioning of Dai Shi's recent decisions led to Jarrod attempting to regain control of his body, no longer wanting to be used by Dai Shi.
+He briefly regained control of his body to save Camille from the last three Phantom Beast Warriors, killing Sonimax and Osiris in the process, explaining to her Dai Shi's true feelings towards her before Dai Shi regains control.
+Eventually Casey battles Dai Shi again and manages to reach through to Jarrod; as a result Dai Shi is forced out of his body.
+He helped Casey fight Scorch and defeat him, but afterward he lost his confidence out of guilt for releasing Dai Shi in the first place.
 Eventually regaining it, he uses the Zocato power to weaken Dai Shi from the inside long enough for Casey, Lily and Theo to destroy it.
 After the battle, he re-enrolled in the Pai Zhua academy to learn from the beginning.
 He helped, while Casey was resting he taught the children the way of the lion.

 He is portrayed by Bede Skinner.